kgibm/dockerdebug/fedorawasdebug/README.md

 ## Known Limitations

 * Audio is not configured.
-In theory, it should be possible by configuring the host and `docker run` commands for audio passthrough and starting pulseaudio in the container with `pulseaudio -D`.
+In theory, it should be possible by configuring the host and `run` commands for audio passthrough and starting pulseaudio in the container with `pulseaudio -D`.

 ## Development

-### Rebuilding the WebSphere Application Server Troubleshooting and Performance Lab on Docker
+### Rebuilding the WebSphere Application Server Troubleshooting and Performance Lab

 1. Prepare:
     1. macOS: Install the following and then open a new terminal window.